jagrut-sharma/Guess-my-number/README.md

 _Made using HTML, CSS and Vanilla JS_

 Learnt from Jonas Schmedtmann Udemy course about JS.
+You can visit the site [here](https://guessmynumber-jagrut.netlify.app/)

 Have fun!